Mary had a little lamb . . . or two

 lambs are usually put in with fewer ewes, 15 to 25.
 It's best not to mix young rams with mature rams.
 Some rams

-may show a preference for ewes of their own breed or kind.
+may show a preference for ewes of their own breed or kind and vice versa.

-Artificial insemination (AI) is much more difficult in sheep than other
+Artificial insemination (AI) is less common and much more difficult in sheep than other

 livestock for several reasons.
 The ewe has a more complicated

-cervix and it is difficult to pass a standard insemination rod
+cervix than other animals, making it difficult to pass a standard insemination rod

 through her many cervical rings.
 Ewes show fewer visible signs

 of estrus, making heat detection more difficult.
 A teaser ram